-Water Quality Monitors - Volunteer water monitors help monitor the health of the lake.
+Water Quality Monitors - Volunteer water monitors help monitor the health of the lake, now all year round!
 The SLA has been collecting water quality data on Squam since 1979 in partnership with the University of New Hampshire’s Lakes Lay Monitoring Program.
-This volunteer program runs June through August and collects a number of parameters at thirteen sites across the Squam Lakes.
+This volunteer program runs throughout the year and collects a number of parameters at thirteen sites across the Squam Lakes.
 Click Here for a description of the Volunteer Water Quality Monitor Position position.
 Click here for more information on our conservation program.

 Weed Watchers - Assist with ongoing efforts to identify and eliminate invasive species such variable milfoil from the lake.
 Learn more.